pgiacalo/ESP32_LoRA/README.md

-A program that sends and receives wireless (bidirectional) messages between 2 ESP32 boards using LoRA devices.
+A program that sends and receives wireless (bidirectional) messages between 2 ESP32 boards using LoRa devices.
 This c code relies on the esp-idf library and espressif tools only.
 No Arduino libraries are used or required.

 The wireless communication is NOT 100% reliable, since the wireless signals from the 2 ESP32 boards may